What is a solar battery?

 Talk to your solar installer about the below factors to help determine which solar battery would best suit your household needs.

 - Max operating temp

-The three most common battery types are; Lithium-ion, lead-acid, and flow battery.
+The three most common solar battery types are lithium-ion, lead-acid and flow batteries.

 How long does a solar battery last?

-The length of time your solar batteries last, depends on a myriad of factors, speak to your installer about your home.
-Brighte Tip: Check your warranty.
+The length of time your solar battery lasts will depend on a myriad of factors, so it's best to speak to your installer for information that's relevant to you.
+Brighte tip: Check your warranty.

 How would I dispose of a solar battery?

-When the times comes to replace your battery, choose a responsible company to come and collect the battery, see more information here.
+When the time comes to replace your battery, choose a responsible company to come and collect the battery - see more information here.
 We have also created a guide on the life and disposal of a battery.